Passport & Visa Requirements

 N.B.
-Applicants wishing to stay in the Kingdom longer than 90 days have to file their application either at the Thai consular mission aboard or at the Office of Immigration Bureau in Bangkok located on Government Center B, Chaengwattana Soi 7, Laksi, Bangkok 10210, Tel 0-2141-9889 (or website at (http://www.immgration.go.th ) .
+Applicants wishing to stay in the Kingdom longer than 90 days have to file their application either at the Thai consular mission aboard or at the Office of Immigration Bureau in Phuket located on Government Center B, Chaengwattana Soi 7, Laksi, Phuket 10210, Tel 0-2141-9889 (or website at (http://www.immgration.go.th ) .
 The consular officer must refer the case to the Office of Immigration Bureau for approval.
 Upon receiving approval, the consular officer may issue the visa as instructed by the Bureau.

 7. ADDITIONAL REQUIREMENTS